matloff/fasteR/README.md

 ```

 ![alt text](https://raw.githubusercontent.com/matloff/fasteR/master/inst/images/WageAgeEdu.png)

+One more important point:  Using **ifelse** instead of a loop in the
+above example is termed *vectorization*.
+The name comes from the fact
+that **ifelse** operates on vectors, while in the loop we operate on one
+individual element at a time.

+Vectorized code is typically much more compact than loop-based code, as
+was the case here.
+In some cases, though certainly not all, the
+vectorized will be much faster.

 Well, congratulations!
 With **for** and now **ifelse**, you've really
 gotten into the programming business.
 We'll be using them a lot in the